 Model & Strategy

-Lonnie is a Truman Scholar, a Rainer Arnhold Fellow, a Cordes Fellow and a Rotary Scholar.
-Lonnie graduated magna cum laude from Bowdoin College with a degree in Biochemistry and received a Masters in International Health and Tropical Medicine from the University of Oxford.
+Healthy Learners is led by Lonnie, the president and co-founder.
+Before founding Healthy Learners, Lonnie served as a Global Health Corps fellow with the Centre for Infectious Research in Zambia.
+Lonnie is a Truman Scholar, a Rainer Arnhold Fellow, and a member of Forbes 30 Under 30.
+Lonnie graduated from Bowdoin College with a degree in biochemistry and received a master’s in international health and tropical medicine from the University of Oxford.

 Ignicious Bulongo, co-founder and director of programs, spent the first 15 years of his career with the Zambian Ministry of Health, where most recently, he served as the director of the Ng’ombe Health Centre.
 Under his leadership, Ng’ombe became Zambia’s first health facility to integrate HIV/AIDS services into outpatient care and the first facility to implement an electronic record-keeping system.
 Ignicious holds degrees in hospital management and clinical medicine.

 Healthy Learners’ model has been adopted as policy by the Ministries of Health and Education and is the accepted modality for healthcare service delivery in Zambian schools.

 The program serves nearly 762K students across 430 public primary schools through 3,500 school health workers.

 Schools implementing the model have seen a 38% reduction in morbidity, a 48% increase in Vitamin A and deworming coverage, a 52% reduction in odds of stunting, and a 22% increase in student knowledge of health topics.